tmoroder/CarND-Advanced-Lane-Lines/writeup.md

 I have processed all images provided in the ``test_images`` folder and saved the above seen output showing the essential pipeline steps in the folder ``output_images``.

-A final output of the project video is  [project video output](./project_video_out.mp4).
+A final output of the project video is [project video output](./revision_project_video_out.mp4).
+Note, that in this video the fit from the previous frame is used as prior in the lane pixel detection.

 # Reflection

 As discussed in more detail in the main part I had some issues regarding the camera calibration and curvature computation steps.
 In particular, the radius computation was giving me difficulties, because this was the last part in the pipeline and I was unsure about the influence of the previous, main manual tuning steps, like perspective transformation and image thresholding.
 This also took me quite some time so that I also did not pursue any of the more challenging videos.

+Regarding the revision, I followed the suggestions by the reviewer to work on the bad frames in the video, which I additionally added to the test images and its previous bad examples to the example folder.
+Mainly I added an x-derivate threshold to the saturation image, further tuned the parameters of the thresholing part, and enhanced the lane pixel search via a prior to the project.

 ## Shortcomings

 I see the following main deficits in the pipeline:

-- Each frame is analyzed individual.
 - Lane fitting process is susceptible to outlier.
 - More extreme lightning, shadowing and weather conditions
 - Vertial aligned road surface changes, marks, etc.
 - Tight curves
 - Specific situations: lane change, car in front, ...
+- Parameter tuning
+- No reset mechanism; if there were some problems in the previous frame this carries on.

 ## Possible Improvements

 Some tricks were presented in the project description and rubric:

-- Use prior information to detect lane.
+- Use smarter prior information to detect lane, e.g., sometimes on.
 - Lane smoothing over multiple frames.
 - Image processing techniques to remove small pixels.
-- Other color space informatoin.
+- Other color space information.
+- Exponential smoothing of curvature and position values